Your area Not set — showing everywhere

 Board response

-The board's engineer (Kevin Flaherty) responded by explaining that groundwater was hit at 7.5 feet but the system would be Title V compliant and positioned in a higher area.
-The board then voted to approve the project.
+The board's engineer (Kevin Flaherty) responded with technical details explaining that the septic system would be Title V compliant and located in a higher area with sufficient groundwater separation.

 Edward DeRusso